Posted on

 Avoid: Non-Stick Coated Inserts (PTFE/ PFAS)

-• Pollution Problems: Making and disposing of these chemicals pollutes the environment.
+• Pollution problems: Making and disposing of these chemicals pollutes the environment.

 Better – Not Best – Crock Pot Materials